Why is uPVC so special?

 One major reason for its increase in popularity is because uPVC is an insulator, unlike aluminium.
 It helps keep your home more comfortable by minimizing heat transfer through your joinery and minimizing (often eliminating) condensation on the inside of the window frame.

 Look at the heat transfer rates in the table.
-As you can see, aluminium is a terrible insulator and transfers 1000 times more heat than uPVC.
-There's a reason why this material is used for frying pans and other cookware!
+As you can see, aluminium is a terrible insulator and transfers >1000 times more heat than uPVC.
+Aluminium's fast heat transfer is the reason why it is used for frying pans and other cookware!

 R-Values are commonly used to measure the insulating properties of materials with the higher R-Value being a better insulator.